eleferrets/SimpleToDo/README.md

 The following **additional** features are implemented:

-* [] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+* Spacing is improved
 * [] Changing the background color
 * [] changing the style of the icon
 * [] styling the ActionBar